Taubenstrohhalm/MicroPowerMeter/README.md

 ## use - study - share - improve

-Have a look at the **to do** and **wish list**'s.
+Have a look at the **to do list**.
 If you feel like one of the tasks is yours, you can clone this repo, commit your changes and post a pull request.
 So fare everything you can find in this repo has been created using free & open source software.
-If you contribute, it would be great if you follow this pattern, so everybody can learn and contribute from/to your improvements.
+If you contribute, it would be great if you follow this pattern.

-If you have questions or ideas for the wish list please post an issue.

 ### To Do's:
 + Documentation
-  + write/make graphics for assembly instructions -wip
-  + write/make graphics for user guide + add to webserver
   + add missing parts (D1z proto, 4mm gold connector) to fritzing library & update layout.png
   + write guide on how to send, store and graph measured data on external webserver (for example via mqtt, influxDB, Grafana)
   + write guide on how to use boolean operators in blender to change the text
-+ MicroPython Firmware
++ Firmware
   + use server-sent-events or websockets for sending sensor-data
   + add code for status led's (hearbeat on connect, blink while waiting for connection, etc.)
   + make webserver asynchron